 BU Specialties' business activities involve contract production and toll manufacturing for a number of domestic and international chemical companies.
-It also produces a small but growing number of finished products and intermediates that are marketed by MC and by a marketing representative recently assigned to building proprietary sales.
+It also produces a small but growing number of finished products and intermediates that are marketed by MC and by the Executive Vice President of BU Specialties who spends a substantial amount of his time in sales and service to customers.
 This location has also focused on markets that are believed to be long-term outlets for its production and capacity.
 BU Specialties carries out high temperature condensation and sulfates as does MC, but also hydrogenates, methylates, distills, epoxidizes, grinds and spray dries chemicals to its customers' specifications.
-The location also is registered for FIFRA regulated agricultural products and it hammermills, dry blends and has excellent control for exothermic reactions.
+The location also is registered for FIFRA regulated agricultural products, and it hammermills, dry blends and conducts precise exothermic reactions.
 Both the MC and BU Specialties sites have extensive chemical storage and blending capabilities.
 BU Specialties has produced products that are used in oil refining, automotive applications, cosmetics, agriculture and the paper industry.
-Like MC, it is focusing primarily on raw materials and product lines that will rely on renewable vegetable sourced chemicals for future growth and expansions of its business.
+Like MC, it is focusing primarily on raw materials and product lines that will rely on renewable vegetable-sourced chemicals for future growth and expansions of its business.